Melbourne Star: Reconstruction

 The reconstruction process began in a factory in Dandenong South in December 2009, at which time it was expected that a year would pass before the wheel would reopen.

 In October 2010 it was reported that the viability of the wheel was in doubt after contractors stopped work because they had not been paid, although a spokeswoman for Southern Star Management Group denied this, stating that "the construction process is extremely intricate and highly influenced by adverse weather conditions, including rain, wind, [and] hot and cold weather".

-In January 2011 the first of the seven replacement spokes, manufactured by BMC in the Latrobe Valley, was delivered to Docklands.
-In July 2011 the wheel was expected to be turning again by the end of the year.
+In January 2011, the first of the seven replacement spokes, manufactured by BMC (Note: BMC Welding and Construction, a division of BMC Holdings (VIC) Pty Ltd, is a Victorian engineering and maintenance company, based in Morwell, Victoria.
+It was acquired by the Monadelphous Group Ltd in 2023.) in the Latrobe Valley, was delivered to Docklands.
+In July 2011, the wheel was expected to be turning again by the end of the year.

-On 28 November 2011 reconstruction work was in progress when the wheel broke free from its restraints and began turning in strong winds, resulting in minor injuries for one of the workers as they fled the site.
+On 28 November 2011, reconstruction work was in progress when the wheel broke free from its restraints and began turning in strong winds, resulting in minor injuries for one of the workers as they fled the site.
 The next day, Southern Star Management issued a statement saying that bracing used to erect the wheel had failed, and that no final completion date for the wheel had yet been confirmed.
 In December it was reported that the wheel was not expected to reopen before Easter 2012.

-In January 2012 it was reported that an international team of experts including Arup (who were involved in both the London Eye and the Singapore Flyer projects) and Hyder Consulting had been engaged in the redesign, and that reconstruction was now expected to be completed before the end of the year.
+In January 2012, it was reported that an international team of experts including Arup (who were involved in both the London Eye and the Singapore Flyer projects) and Hyder Consulting had been engaged in the redesign, and that reconstruction was now expected to be completed before the end of the year.
 In June it was reported that the then owner ING Real Estate had repeatedly refused to announce an estimated completion date, but that an estimated date might be given at a briefing of state government officials planned for July.

-In August it was reported that the wheel could reopen in January 2013, but only if there was "no wind, no rain for the next four months" – an unlikely scenario for Melbourne, "a city renowned for extremely windy springs and rain that washes out the first cricket matches".
+In August, it was reported that the wheel could reopen in January 2013, but only if there was "no wind, no rain for the next four months" – an unlikely scenario for Melbourne, "a city renowned for extremely windy springs and rain that washes out the first cricket matches".
 According to spokesman Ken Davis, 70 per cent of available construction time was being lost each week as cranes and lifts on the site could not operate in bad weather.
 He also stated that "due to the complexity of the construction process, we are not in a position to make any announcements regarding a 2013 opening date".
 However, later that same month, after the final section of the rim was installed, he stated "we're hoping it will be completed by the middle of next year".

 In January 2013, ING Real Estate advised that the wheel would not reopen until the second half of the year.